Why Traditional Higher Education Institutions Should Consider an Integrated Approach to Address the College Student Mental Health Crisis

 A Statista online survey of 103,748 respondents found that 30 percent of college students did not know where to go for on-campus professional mental health services, with only 23 percent strongly understanding their school’s resources.

-Guide+Thrive U can help generate awareness and engagement through customized, branded promotional materials that can be distributed in various ways.
-Additionally, Guide+Thrive U is available to consult with program stakeholders on how to educate key school staff members such as campus counselors, security and threat assessment teams, and student life advisors on the mental health resources available to students, the warning signs to look for and how to make a referral to the program.
+Revive & Thrive U can help generate awareness and engagement through customized, branded promotional materials that can be distributed in various ways.
+Additionally, Revive & Thrive U is available to consult with program stakeholders on how to educate key school staff members such as campus counselors, security and threat assessment teams, and student life advisors on the mental health resources available to students, the warning signs to look for and how to make a referral to the program.

 Fostering a safe, healthy and productive college experience for students should be the top priority for colleges and universities.
-Whether your school needs a complete mental health solution or additional support for your counseling center, BHS has multiple Guide+Thrive U options designed to meet the unique needs of your students.
+Whether your school needs a complete mental health solution or additional support for your counseling center, BHS has multiple Revive & Thrive U options designed to meet the unique needs of your students.

 Help your students persist and succeed.
 Contact BHS today!